 Does my own insurance company need a statement from me?

-Your own insurer may require cooperation under your insurance policy, but we can guide you through this process safely.
+Your own insurer may require cooperation under your insurance policy, but we can guide you through this process safely to ensure you meet your contractual obligations without damaging your claim.

 Contact Our Oklahoma City Car Accident Lawyer for a Free Case Strategy Session

 Going it alone against a multi-billion-dollar insurance company puts your financial recovery at risk.
 The adjusters have training, experience, and tactics designed to reduce your settlement or deny your claim entirely.
-You need an advocate who understands the claims process, knows your rights, and fights for maximum compensation.
+You need an advocate who understands the claims process, knows your rights under Oklahoma law, and fights for maximum compensation.
+Every day that passes without legal representation is another day the insurance company builds its case against you.

 At Hasbrook & Hasbrook Personal Injury Lawyers, we offer a 100% free, no-obligation initial consultation to discuss your case.
 Contact us before you say another word to the insurance company.
+Call (405) 605-2426 or reach out online today.
 Let us protect your rights and pursue the full recovery you deserve after your auto accident injuries.

 Hasbrook and Hasbrook Lawyers